The Carnivore Diet: Benefits, Risks & How to Follow

 • Expensive: The cost of high-quality meats and organ meat supplements could limit some from continuing the diet for an extended period.

 • Potential health risks: Consuming large quantities of meat has been linked to an increased risk of high cholesterol, high blood pressure, and heart disease.
 While this research is often due to external factors (low-quality/processed meats, simple carbohydrate intake, etc.), there is a possibility of risks associated with going full carnivore.
 Consuming high amounts of red meat may lead to excessively elevated levels of iron in some people.
+This diet is also not recommended if you have any level of kidney disease.
 It’s important to work with a practitioner to check your iron and ferritin levels while on this diet to know if you need to donate blood in order to reduce it.

 Do you need supplements on a carnivore diet?

-We encourage everyone on this diet to have their vitamin levels monitored by their healthcare provider to ensure you are maintaining optimal levels while on this diet, or any diet at all.
+Is eating a carnivore diet healthy?
+There are health benefits to eating a carnivore diet, but we encourage everyone on this diet to have their vitamin levels monitored by their healthcare provider to ensure they are maintaining optimal levels while on this diet, or any diet at all.

 For example, vitamin D3 should be supplemented for everyone regardless of the diet you are on.
 Omega-3 fatty acids may need to be supplemented for brain and inflammation optimization as well.